blahgeek/Minions/readme.md

 Download AppImage package from [Release page](https://github.com/blahgeek/Minions/releases).
 Requires gtk 3.10+ installed.

+*Note*: In the first running, the application would needs to build font cache, which could take several minutes.

 ## Status

 Still in alpha, but usable.
 Feedback and contribution are welcome.